 Warren Buffett and Bill Gates have both founded highly profitable companies, so it's safe to say that they've made quite a few smart business decisions.
 In a 1998 panel discussion with students at the University of Washington's business school, the two billionaires pinpointed the best business decisions they ever made.
 Buffett said his best business decision was simply starting a career in investing because he enjoys what he does.
 Luckily, said Buffett, this has worked out well for him.
 "You'll see plenty of times when you get chances to do things that just shout at you," he said.
 "When that happens, you have to take a big swing."
 Alluding to his own experiences as an investor, Buffett said that

-MI Bitcoin hit a fresh all-time high of $8,222 per coin Monday morning, according to data from Markets Insider.
-Bitcoin has been on a tear over the last week as more traditional financial services firms dive into the nascent market for digital coins
+Bitcoin hit a fresh all-time high of $8,222 a coin Monday morning, according to data from Markets Insider.
+Bitcoin has been on a tear over the past week as more traditional financial services firms dive into the nascent market for digital coins.
+Bitcoin, the red-hot cryptocurrency, continued its upward tear Monday, hitting an all-time high above $8,200 a coin.

 Stocks recently featured in the blog include NVIDIA NVDA, Priceline PCLN, TripAdvisor TRIP, Intel INTC and Advanced Micro Devices AMD.
 Earnings season is drawing to a close with most of the S&P 500 having reported already, making NVIDIA easily the hottest earnings from last week.
 The online travel agents continued to disappoint, with both Priceline and TripAdvisor shares plummeting.